Wrongful repossession and Azhar: What lenders need to knowPrint publication

 In one recent case however (which Walker Morris successfully defended on behalf of the lender), the court made a number of important points when giving reasons for the refusal of the claim, on which lenders might wish to rely to counter future claims.

-Banking & Finance Litigation specialists Sandip Singh and James Taylor explain.
+Banking & Finance Litigation specialist Sandip Singh explains.

 What happened in Azhar?